christophe-gouel/RECS/README.md

 **RECS toolbox Version 0.5-RC2**

-A Matlab solver for nonlinear, dynamic, stochastic, rational expectations equilibrium models.
+A MATLAB solver for nonlinear, dynamic, stochastic, rational expectations equilibrium models.
 RECS stands for "Rational Expectations Complementarity Solver".
 This name emphasizes that RECS has been developed specifically to solve models that include complementarity equations, also known as models with